syncfusion-content/wpf-docs/wpf/SfDataGrid/Column-Types.md

 ### Create the renderer of existing column

-You can change the renderer of exsiting column by removing the predefined cell type value from [CellRenderers](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CellRenderers.html) collection and add the newly derived renderer from [GridVirtualizingCellRenderer](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Cells.GridVirtualizingCellRenderer%602.html).
+You can change the renderer of existing column by removing the predefined cell type value from [CellRenderers](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CellRenderers.html) collection and add the newly derived renderer from [GridVirtualizingCellRenderer](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Cells.GridVirtualizingCellRenderer%602.html).

 Below code creates the new `GridComboBoxRenderer` with `ComboBoxAdv` as edit element for `GridComboBoxColumn` and replacing created renderer to `CellRenderers`.